nabeelhdp/Hive3_replication/README.md

 # Recommended :
 Use HDP 3.1.5 or CDP versions to use this script.
+# Files :
+* env.sh : Configure environment variables here before running the script.
+* hive3-repl.sh : Main script to invoke.
+Run as shown later in the doc.
+* beeline-functions.sh : Functions that make beeline calls are defined here.
+* init.sh : All global variables are initialized here.
+Do not change anything here.
+* repl-common.sh : Some miscellaneous functions for logging etc are defined here.

 # Configs
 | Parameter      | Description |